gritzko/replicated.cc/concepts/unicode.md

 These days, we have two browsers left and that may not be the final number.
 Even Microsoft can not afford to maintain one!

-Another take: extending an interoperability standard means [sabotaging](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) it.
+Another take: extending an interoperability standard may [sabotage](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) it.

 Still, I wonder whether we can move in the opposite direction at all.
 Let's call it the SCRU principle: Support the Critical, Reject the Unnecessary.